List of Georgia hurricanes

 The list of Georgia hurricanes includes tropical or subtropical cyclones that have affected the U.S. state of Georgia.
 Fewer hurricanes have hit Georgia directly (due to its location and shorter coastline) than other states in the Southeast, with an estimated return period of 10–11 years.
 The last system to make landfall in the state at hurricane intensity was Hurricane David in 1979.
-Further, only four major hurricanes have struck Georgia, the most recent of which being Michael in 2018.
+Further, only three major hurricanes have struck Georgia, the most recent of which being in 1898.
 However, numerous tropical cyclones have passed near or through the state.

 List of storms

 Most of the following are tropical cyclones that passed through the states after weakening from their peak.